-Independent international real estate consulting firm JLL performs the valuation, in accordance with RICS guidance.
+Independent international real estate consulting firm JLL performs the valuation, in accordance with the Royal Institution of Chartered Surveyors (RICS) guidance.
 Each property is unique, and the fair value includes subjective selection of assumptions, most significantly the estimated rental value and the yield.
 These key assumptions are impacted by a number of factors including location, quality and condition of the building, tenant credit rating and lease length.
 Whilst comparable market transactions can provide valuation evidence, the unique nature of each property means that a key factor in the property valuations are the assumptions made by the valuer.